Fawazcp/aws-bootcamp-cruddur-2023/journal/week1.md

 To do that👇

-Open gitpod or CMD enter the below command
+Open gitpod and enter the below command
 ```
 docker login
 docker images